isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ## Two Notions of Evenness

-We have now defined `def:even?` a function which determines where a given natural number is even.
+We have now defined `def:even?` a function which determines whether a given natural number is even.
 A related question is whether we can define a type for *only* the even numbers.
-That is, a type which contains 0, 2, 4, and so on, but not 1 or 3 or any of the odd numbers.
+That is, we'd like a type which contains 0, 2, 4, and so on, but neither 1, nor 3, nor *any* of the odd numbers.

-In a monkey-see-monkey-do fashion, we can define a new type called `Evenℕ` with a constructor for `ctor:zero`, but unlike `ℕ`, no `ctor:suc`.
+In a monkey-see-monkey-do fashion, we could try to define a new type called `type:Evenℕ` with a constructor for `ctor:zero`, but unlike `type:ℕ`, no `ctor:suc`.
 Instead, we will give a constructor called `ctor:suc-suc`, intending to be suggestive of taking two successors simultaneously:

 ```agda
   data Evenℕ : Set where